Skip to main content

 Jerome’s lifelong lesson is that you are your own worst enemy.
 He is deeply thankful for his family and friends.

-He will compete in Nordik skiing, rowing, and swimming.
+He will compete in nordic skiing, indoor rowing and swimming.

 Marty-Boudreau.jpgTrade: Finance Clerk/RMS Clerk